 The Comedy.co.uk Awards 2012

-Miranda Hart's smash hit sitcom was named the best comedy of 2012 in our most recent poll.
+Miranda Hart's smash hit sitcom was named the best comedy of 2012, a second win for the popular sitcom.

 The Comedy.co.uk Awards 2011

 CBBC sketch show Horrible Histories is one of the big winners of our 2011 awards!